HafeezaBegum/SpartanBudget/README.md

 - Receive email notifications when new bills are created or updated

 ### 🎯 Financial Goals
-- Set goals like "Save $1,000 for a trip" or "Pay off credit card debt"
+- Set goals like "Save $1,000 for a trip" or "Pay off credit card debt."
 - Predict how long it will take to achieve the goal based on your current spending
 - Visual dashboards help track progress month-over-month